UK Private Unlimited Company (ULC)

 VAT Registration

-Register for VAT with HMRC if taxable turnover exceeds £90,000/year (2024/25 threshold).
-Voluntary registration available below the threshold.
-All VAT returns filed via HMRC’s Making Tax Digital (MTD) platform.
+Register for VAT with HMRC if taxable turnover exceeds the applicable VAT registration threshold under current UK legislation.
+Voluntary registration below the threshold is available.
+All VAT returns must be submitted via HMRC’s Making Tax Digital (MTD) platform.

 Open Business Bank Account